lbw798/collegiate-combat/README.md

 ## Usage

-Run the file titled MainTitleFile.py file to launch the game
+Run the file titled MainTitleFile.py to launch the game

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.